-According to the Law on Natural Disaster Prevention and Control 2020, Vietnam experienced 22++ types of disaster including tropical storms, tropical depressions, strong breezes at seas, tornadoes, lightning, heavy precipitation, floods, flashfloods, inundations; landslides and land subsidence caused by floods or runoff or droughts; water rise, saltwater intrusion, extreme heat, droughts, wildfires, cold under 13 degree Celsius, hails, frost, fog, earthquakes, tsunamis and other types of natural disasters.
-Among them, floods, storms and landslides are the recurring natural disaster and claimed for the most damages.
+According to the Law on Natural Disaster Prevention and Control 2020, Vietnam experienced 22++ types of disaster including tropical storm, tropical depression, strong wind at sea, cyclone, lightning, heavy rain, flood, flashflood, inundation; landslide and land subsidence; water level rise, saltwater intrusion, heat wave, drought, wildfire, cold wave, hail, frost, fog, earthquake, tsunami and other types of disaster.
+Among them, flood, storm, flashflood, landslides and droughts are the recurring natural disaster and claimed for the most damages.
+The following figures have summarized the damages and losses in terms of human lives and property due to disaster.